Certainty in Uncertain Times

 I believe this is something Israel’s Christian friends truly understand.
 In the past few years alone, we in Israel have noticed how you have spoken up for us.
 You have spoken out against those who slander Israel and you have encouraged America to take brave steps in support of Israel, most notably America’s groundbreaking recognition of Jerusalem as Israel’s capital.
 Your voices matter, and we are so grateful that you have chosen to use them on behalf of Israel.

-As we enter yet another time of uncertainty following the US elections, I am thankful for the things that we can be certain about, that we can count on.
+In these uncertain times, I am thankful for the things that we can be certain about, that we can count on.
 Among those things is the unwavering support of the Christian community for Israel and the Jewish people.
 No matter what lies ahead, I know that you will use your voice as a powerful force to help Israel, as you always have.

 Thank you for continuing to pray for the peace of Jerusalem.
 Thank you for continuing to speak up on behalf of Israel.
 Together, we will continue to use our combined voices to spread hope, share God’s love, and be a source of blessing to the world.